iaspnetcore/MiniBlog.Core/README.md

 5.config nginx for your domain

-6.install Let��s Encrypt client certbot
+6.install Let's Encrypt Encrypt client certbot

 7.downloaded SSL certificates for your domain